uio-ccse/computational-essay-showroom/_build/essays/exampleessays/earthtunnel/FallingThroughTheEarth.md

 ---
 redirect_from:
-  - "essays/exampleessays/earthtunnel/earth-tunnel"
+  - "essays/exampleessays/earthtunnel/fallingthroughtheearth"
-interact_link: content/essays/exampleessays/earthtunnel/earth_tunnel.ipynb
+interact_link: content/essays/exampleessays/earthtunnel/FallingThroughTheEarth.ipynb
 kernel_name: python3
+has_widgets: false
 title: 'How long would it take to fall through a non-uniform Earth?'
 prev_page:
   url: /essays/exampleessays/iondrives/ExploringTheMartian_V2_5
   title: 'How would ion drives compare to conventional rockets on a trip to Mars?'
 next_page:
-  url: /index
+  url: /essays/exampleessays/intoSpace/FallingIntoSpace
-  title: 'Student Essays'
+  title: 'How long would it take to fall into Space?'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---